Kitchen Ready Betty

 🔪Instructions

-chocolate covered cherry cake batter being spread in pan with a spatula
+Spreading the chocolate covered cherry cake batter into a 9x13 baking pan with a white rubber spatula.

 🥣Substitutions